SouthernAvengers/GroupProject/README.md

-# GroupProject
+Group Project
+Southern Alumni
+Table of Contents
+Overview
+App Evaluation
+Product Spec
+User Features
+Required Features
+Stretch Features
+Screen Archetypes
+Navigation
+Wireframes
+Future Scope
+Technologies Used
+Contributors
+License
+Overview
-#Southern Alumni #Table of Contents Overview Product Spec Wireframes Overview ##Description The Southern Alumni App is an Android application that allows users and organization to manage student records.
-The app has two main screens - the "Add Student" screen where users can add new student records and the "View Students" screen where users can view all the students' records stored in the app's database.
+The Southern Alumni App is an Android application that allows users and organizations to manage student records.
+The app has two main screens: the "Add Student" screen where users can add new student records and the "View Students" screen where users can view all the students' records stored in the app's database.

-#App Evaluation
+App Evaluation
+Category
+Education / Productivity

+Mobile
-##Category: Education / Productivity .Mobile: The app provides a mobile-first experience with easy-to-use UI elements and camera integration for capturing student               images.
+The app provides a mobile-first experience with easy-to-use UI elements and camera integration for capturing student images.

+Story
- .Story: The app aims to help users efficiently manage their students' alumni records and keep track of important details such as student's name, banner ID, batch, and age.
+The app aims to help users efficiently manage their students' alumni records and keep track of important details such as student's name, banner ID, batch, and age.

+Market
- .Market: The app targets educators, school administrators, and organizations who want to manage student records easily and effectively.
+The app targets educators, school administrators, and organizations who want to manage student records easily and effectively.

+Habit
- .Habit: The app can be used daily or as needed, depending on the user's needs.
+The app can be used daily or as needed, depending on the user's needs.

+Scope
- .Scope: The app's primary feature is student management.
+The app's primary feature is student management.
 Future features could include attendance tracking, grading, and report generation.

-##Product Spec
+Product Spec

-User Features ##Required Features
+User Features
+Required Features
-[]Add a new student record
+ Add a new student record
-[]View all student records ##Stretch Features
+ View all student records
+Stretch Features

-[]Edit and delete student records
+ Edit and delete student records
-[]Search for a specific student by name or banner ID []Capture student images using the device's camera []Generate reports on student attendance, grades, and overall performance ##2.
-Screen Archetypes Add Student Screen Users can add new student records to the app's database.
-View Students Screen Users can view all the students' records stored in the app's database.
+ Search for a specific student by name or banner ID Capture student images using the device's camera Generate reports on student attendance, grades, and overall performance Screen Archetypes
+Add Student Screen: Users can add new student records to the app's database.
+View Students Screen: Users can view all the students' records stored in the app's database.
+Navigation
-##3.
-Navigation Tab Navigation (Tab to Screen)
+Tab Navigation (Tab to Screen)

+Add Student
+View Students
-Add Student View Students Flow Navigation (Screen to Screen)
+Flow Navigation (Screen to Screen)

-Add Student Screen After adding a new student, the user is redirected to the View Students Screen to view all the students' records.
+Add Student Screen: After adding a new student, the user is redirected to the View Students Screen to view all the students' records.
-View Students Screen Users can click on a student record to view more details or edit/delete the record.
+View Students Screen: Users can click on a student record to view more details or edit/delete the record.
-#Wireframes
+Wireframes
-##Hand-Drawn Wireframes
+Hand-Drawn Wireframes
+(Insert hand-drawn wireframes here)

+Future Scope
-#Future Scope: Southern alumni needs to add job offers section which will take info from southern alumni and display job offers.
+Southern Alumni needs to add a job offers section which will take info from Southern Alumni and display job offers.

+Technologies Used
-Technologies Used Android Studio Kotlin Firebase Contributors
+Android Studio
+Kotlin
+Firebase
+Contributors
-###Tarun Sagar Rachakonda
+Tarun Sagar Rachakonda

-###Nikhil Tallapally
+Nikhil Tallapally

-###Divya Mamillapalli
+Divya Mamillapalli

-###Pravalika Sribhashyam
+Pravalika Sribhashyam
+License
-License This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See LICENSE for more information.